vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/04_References_and_Index.md

 Agrawala, R.C.

-1987 Early Vais.n. ava Icons from Rajasthan. in: Parimoo, Ratan (ed.), Vais.n. avism in Indian Arts and Culture.
+1987 Early Vais.ṇava Icons from Rajasthaṇin: Parimoo, Ratan (ed.), Vais.ṇavism in Indian Arts and Culture.
 New Delhi. pp. 328–34.

 Agrawala, Urmila